 You might find a great deal on the car itself, but if it costs an arm and a leg to run, it might not be the most sensible choice.

-We’ll go into Tax and fuel, a bit later.
+We’ll go into tax and fuel a bit later.
 But for now, a car’s insurance group is one of the most important factors in how much you’ll pay each year.

 The cheapest cars to insure tend to be sensible cars with less powerful engines (not always) but insurers also look how much it might cost to repair the car if it gets damaged, and what safety features the vehicle has.